 The spray wax at the end of the tunnel isn’t even close to the same thing as a hand-applied carnauba wax, so it’s not an even trade.

 Synthetic sealants are generally more durable than waxes and hang on more tightly to the paint than waxes do.
-This was a great development in the detailing industry and has allowed detailers to go longer periods before having to apply another coat of protection.

 Since it’s stronger than wax it will hold up better than wax.

-It will eventually break down the sealant though, leaving your car unprotected from the elements and harsh UV rays.
-It won’t be removed as quickly or easily as wax, but it will be removed eventually if you continue using automatic car washes.
+It will eventually break down the sealant though.
+Not quite as quickly or easily as wax, but it will be removed eventually if you continue using automatic car washes.

 Ceramic coatings are so much more durable than sealants and waxes.
 A touch-free carwash can still degrade your coating but it’s more likely to cause a build-up of chemicals on the surface of your ceramic coating than it is to remove it.

-This is one area in car care where being cheap might actually save you time, money, and headaches down the road.
 If you must go through an automatic car wash with your ceramic coated vehicle, opt for the cheaper touch-free with none of the extras, aside from an undercarriage spray if you are so inclined.

-It’s also a good idea to use a waterless wash that is compatible with your coating afterward, to get that pesky pinstripe of dirt the tunnel wash missed.
 Then follow that up with a soft drying towel and your favorite drying aid.
 This still isn’t an ideal situation, but the ceramic coating is the toughest of the three.

 Touch-free car washes vs unprotected paint

-We have now covered how different types of paint protection hold up against the touch-free car wash.
 Wax and sealant are slowly removed with each wash and ceramic coatings can degrade over time.
 What are these machines doing to paint with no protection at all?
 As you probably guessed, it’s not good.

 Remember those harsh chemicals we talked about?
 Over time these detergents can actually damage your clear coat, along with drying out your rubber and potentially discoloring the plastic trim.
 In short, touch-free car washes are rough on protected cars and even rougher on unprotected cars.